ON THIS PAGE: You will learn about the different types of treatments doctors use for people with prostate cancer. Use the menu to see other pages.

 Learn more about coping with the sexual side effects of prostate cancer treatment in the Coping With Treatment section.

 Although testosterone levels may recover after stopping treatment, some who have received LHRH agonists for many years may continue to have hormonal effects, even if they are no longer taking these drugs.

 Another serious side effect of these treatments is the risk of developing metabolic syndrome.
 Metabolic syndrome is a set of conditions, such as obesity, high levels of blood cholesterol, and high blood pressure, that increases a person’s risk of heart disease, stroke, and diabetes.
-Currently, it is not certain how often this happens or exactly why it happens, but it is quite clear that patients who receive hormonal therapy have an increased risk of developing metabolic syndrome.
+Currently, it is not certain how often this happens or exactly why it happens, but it is quite clear that patients who receive ADT have an increased risk of developing metabolic syndrome.
 The risk is increased even if temporary medical castration is used.
 Find out more about the symptoms of hormone deprivation and how to manage them.

 The risks and benefits of treatment should be carefully discussed with your doctor.
 For people with metastatic prostate cancer, especially if it is advanced and causing symptoms, most doctors believe that the benefits far outweigh the risks of side effects.
-It is highly encouraged that people receiving hormonal therapy take steps that help manage or avoid possible side effects.
+It is highly encouraged that people receiving ADT take steps that help manage or avoid possible side effects.
 These include getting regular exercise, quitting smoking, eating a balanced diet, making sure to get enough vitamin D and calcium, and receiving comprehensive, preventive cardiovascular follow-up care.